cicwi/RECAST3D/README.md

 ## Please Cite Us

-If you have used TomoPackets for a scientific publication, we would appreciate citations to the following paper:
+If you have used SliceRecon for a scientific publication, we would appreciate citations to the following paper:

 [Real-time quasi-3D tomographic reconstruction.
 JW Buurlage H Kohr WJ Palenstijn